Package 'ghactions4r'

 Description

 The dollar sign is convenient to write, but allows for partial matching, which we don't often want.
 This function takes a file and changes all dollar signs to double brackets with names in quotations instead.
 Note that this function will incorrectly convert text enclosed in backticks that includes a dollar sign.
-Note also that if a dollar sign is within a text string enclosed with quotation marks, it will also not convert correctly and so will exit on error. (for example, "See test$name" would become "See test[["name"]]", which is not parsable R code due to 2 sets of quotation marks.)

 Usage